pelayo-suarez-rubio/Practical_Work_II/README.md

 ## Actions (influenced by activity III, IV)

-- Added the basic structure to the html file.
+- 1º Added the basic structure to the html file.
-- Added footer and header.
+- 2º Added footer and header.
-- Added images for content section + I added my CV document, because it does not say that the image folder was only for images.
+- 3º Added images for content section + I added my CV document, because it does not say that the image folder was only for images.
 Therefore, I used it to save the CV document.
-- Added content and menu.
+- 4º Added content and menu. -- I put at least three essentials items at the bottom: college name, phone number, and job email.
+However, the email, and phone number are demostratios.
+Since I would leave them there if this actually was for me applying to a job, or giving someone the necessary information to contact me.
-- Added styles.css file in css folder, index file as link.
+- 5º Added styles.css file in css folder, index file as link.
 I used the styles.css from activity III (I will change it after)
-- Added about.html page and modify links and styles of the header menu.
+- 6º Added about.html page and modify links and styles of the header menu.

 ### Other actions: